janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 The dynamic export mechanism identifies private, non-backstage dependencies, and sets the `bundleDependencies` field in the `package.json` file for them, so that the dynamic plugin package can be published as a self-contained package, along with its private dependencies bundled in a private `node_modules` folder.

 Common backstage dependencies, expected to be in the backstage backend application, are not bundled in the dynamic plugin but rather changed as peer dependencies, so that they can be shared with the backstage backend application.

+#### Publishing the dynamic backend plugin package to an NPM registry

+The dynamic plugin package, in the `dist-dynamic` sub-folder of the plugin folder, can be published to an NPM registry, using the basic `npm publish` command (since it is not part of any Yarn monorepo).

+As already mentioned above this published self-contained package will contain its private dependencies in an embedded `node_modules`` folder, and will be ready to be installed as a dynamic plugin package in the showcase application, as explained [below](#helm-deployment)

 #### About embedding dependencies in the plugin package